Batter Up (Babymonster song)

 "Batter Up" is a song recorded by South Korean girl group Babymonster.
 It was released on November 27, 2023, by YG Entertainment.
 The Japanese version of the single was released through YGEX on August 16, 2024.

 Background and release

 On December 30, 2022, YG Entertainment introduced their upcoming new girl group Babymonster though the release of a teaser poster.
 In 2023, the seven members were introduced in the reality show Last Evaluation,' where it was also announced that the group would be debuting in September later that year.
 On November 10, after the supposed debut month, YG Entertainment confirmed a debut date of November 27.
 Ten days later, the digital single "Batter Up" was announced as Babymonster's debut release.
 On November 24, the teaser for the music video was released.

+Babymonster member Ahyeon wasn't included in Batter Up due to being on a mental health hiatus.
+However, their first mini album, Babymons7er, included Batter Up (7 Ver.), which was a rerecording of the original song that included the absent member.

 Composition

 "Batter Up" was written by Jared Lee, Yang Hyun-suk, Babymonster member Asa, Treasure member Choi Hyun-suk, AKMU member Lee Chan-hyuk, and songwriting teams Where the Noise and BigTone, and composed by Chaz Mishan, Yang Hyun-suk, Dee.P, Jared Lee, and Asa.
 It is described as a song with "hip-hop and trap" sounds characteristic of YG Entertainment.